-(xiii) There was another gap between 10.10.95 ie., the date of judgment of Virpal Singh Chauhan's case, and the effective date of 85th Constitutional Amendment providing not only reservation in promotion but also the consequential seniority in the promoted post on 17.6.95.
+(xiii) There was another gap between 10.10.95 ie., the date of judgment of Virpal Singh Chauhan's case and the effective date of 85th Amendment of the Constitution providing not only reservation in promotion but also the consequential seniority in the promoted post on 17.6.95.
 During this period between 10.10.95 and 17.6.95, the law laid down by the Apex Court in Virpal Singh Chauhan's case was in full force.